social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 In Python, you can add a comment by using the `#` symbol.
 Python will ignore everything on a line that comes after the `#`.
 But human programmers will often look for the meaning of the program in these comments.

-So, in order to make the program above easier for future humans to understand, let's add two comments telling these future humans where to add their special passwords and where they can change the text of the tweet:
+So, in order to make the program above easier for future humans to understand, let's add two comments telling these future humans where to add their special passwords and where they can change the text of the post:

 ```python
 import praw